Eshaancoding/AutoDiff/README.md

 cout<<result.grad({0,5}) // same as this :(
 ```

 - I had to make sure that I set the error to zero to the other argument.
-the error would go the equation x^4, since that the min
+The error would go the equation x^4, since that the min value.
-value.
 But the error is also suppose to go to y^3, but just as error 0.
 If I don't do this, it would cause random results.

 -  I also noticed the importance of memory leaks.
-Thankfully, I don't need to incoperate memory leaks into this project beacuse
-there are no "unused memory".
-Every memory I allocated with the new operation
-is important.
-However, when I work with future projects, then decreasing memory
-leaks will be important since it gives more room to the RAM.
+Thankfully, I don't need to incoperate memory leaks into this project because there are no "unused memory".
+Every memory allocated with the new operation is important.
+However, when I work with future projects, then decreasing memory leaks will be important since it gives more room to the RAM.

 ## Matrix
-I need this to represent the policy of the neural network (for PPO)
-So I need to add operations that adds, subtract, dot product, multiply, etc.
-And I also need to figure out how to calc the partial derivative of that :(
-This actually introduces to Jacobian matrixes
+I need this to represent the policy of the neural network (for PPO).
+So I need to add operations that adds, subtract, dot product, multiply, etc. And I also need to figure out how to calc the partial derivative of that :( This actually introduces to Jacobian matrixes

+Suprisingly definition operator overloading was not that hard.
+Most of the grunt work was already done for me when I was writing the operators for equations

 ### Testing the WHOLE THING out using the Surrogate loss!